pdmosses/metaborg.github.io/docs/references/stratego/strategies/sequential.md

 Thus, Stratego consists of a core language[@VisserB98] and a 'sugar' language defined by reduction to the core language.

 !!! warning
-    While it useful to understand the constructs defined in this and the next sections, their use should be avoided in favour of the higher-level language constructs where possible.
+    While it useful to understand the constructs defined in this and the next sections, their use should be avoided in favour of the higher-level language constructs such as [rewrite rules](../rules/rewrite-rules.md) where possible.

 ## Identity and Failure